What are the legislative requirements that relate to PIRMPs?

-When will I need to have a plan in place?
+When do I need to have a plan in place?

-These requirements are explained further in the Environmental guidelines: preparation of pollution incident response management plans.
+These requirements are explained further in the Guideline: preparation of pollution incident response management plans (PDF 2MB).

-The guideline contains further detail on the information that must be included in the plan.
-Specifically, there is information on
+The guideline contains further detail on the information that must be included in the plan including

 - description and likelihood of hazards